 - 3Review Prescription Drug Coverage

-Check your plan's prescription drug coverage by reviewing the medication formulary to see if your medications are covered
+Check the plan's formulary to see whether your medications are covered and what you'll pay.

 - 4Evaluate Additional Benefits

-See if the plan also covers dental, vision, hearing aids, fitness programs and transportation services to medical appointments.
+See if the plan covers dental, vision, hearing aids, fitness programs or transportation to medical appointments.

 - 5Consider CMS Star Ratings

-You should review each plan's CMS star rating, which ranges from 1 to 5 stars and indicates the quality of care and services provided.
-Higher ratings reflect better performance.
+Each plan's CMS star rating runs from 1 to 5 stars and reflects care quality and service performance.
+Higher scores mean better outcomes.

 Average North Dakota Medicare Advantage Cost